mddocs

 Trade-offs

-Git-native storage trades a query-optimized database for transparency and zero-infra self-hosting: the repo is the source of truth and the backup.
-The agent API mirrors the human surface exactly, so anything a person can do, an agent can do through tokens and rate limits.
+Git-native storage trades a query-optimized database for transparency and zero-infra self-hosting: the repo is the source of truth and the backup, and async collaboration is just branches and merges.
+The agent API mirrors the human surface exactly, so anything a person can do in the document an agent can do through a token, with no separate, weaker path bolted on for automation.